starikan/PuppeDo/docs/ru.md

       * you can use [Nodist](https://github.com/nullivex/nodist/)

   1. Fetch node modules with `npm install` or `yarn`
+  1. Install Playwright browsers with `npx playwright install` if you want to run tests on playwright browsers
   1. Run tests

 ## Generate project